 Supermarkets are one of the few retailers that are definitely not going out of business anytime soon.
 One of the most interesting stocks in the industry is Ingles Markets (NASDAQ: IMKTA).
-This relatively unknown supermarket chain mainly operating in North Carolina, Georgia and South Carolina has nearly 200 locations.
+This relatively unknown supermarket chain mainly operating in North Carolina, Georgia, and South Carolina has nearly 200 locations.
 The stock has underperformed the S&P 500 and most of its peers in the past 5 years.

 The company is well organized.
 It has a main warehouse that supplies most of the stock needed for its locations.
 Given the close proximity of most of their stores, the company efficiently moves stock around.
 This is extremely important.
-The retail and particularly the supermarket industry relies on large amounts of stock.
+Retail and particularly the supermarket industry relies on large amounts of stock.
 A discerning factor when analyzing this kind of company is to see how they handle the stock.
-Since some of the products they sell are perishables, stock control and management is of the utmost importance.
+Since some of the products they sell are perishables, stock control and management are of the utmost importance.

 The pandemic allowed the company to increase its margins.
 Record earnings of $8.82 per share in 2020 were mostly prompted by the pandemic.
 Generating nearly the same amount of free cash flow per share.

 Given the current price of $47.5 per share, and the earnings in 2020 the stock is trading at a price-to-earnings and price-to-free cash flow of 5.4.
 Which is extremely low when compared to its peers and the general market.
 Book value per share has also seen a steady increase over the years.
 The price-to-book currently stands under 1.2.

 Ingles Markets had a solid operational performance in the past five years.
 Average sales per store have grown at a CAGR of 4.17%.
 Average sales per square foot have also grown at a CAGR of 3.8%.